MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 SampleTextBox.Text = "Sample text retrieved";
 ```

 You can add a [Header](/uwp/api/windows.ui.xaml.controls.textbox.header) (or label) and [PlaceholderText](/uwp/api/windows.ui.xaml.controls.textbox.placeholdertext) (or watermark) to the text box to give the user an indication of what the text box is for.
-To customize the look of the header, you can set the [HeaderTemplate](/uwp/api/windows.ui.xaml.controls.textbox.headertemplate) property instead of Header. *For design info, see Guidelines for labels*.
+To customize the look of the header, you can set the [HeaderTemplate](/uwp/api/windows.ui.xaml.controls.textbox.headertemplate) property instead of Header. _For design info, see Guidelines for labels_.

 You can restrict the number of characters the user can type by setting the [MaxLength](/uwp/api/windows.ui.xaml.controls.textbox.maxlength) property.
 However, MaxLength does not restrict the length of pasted text.
 Use the [Paste](/uwp/api/windows.ui.xaml.controls.textbox.paste) event to modify pasted text if this is important for your app.

 The text box includes a clear all button ("X") that appears when text is entered in the box.
 When a user clicks the "X", the text in the text box is cleared.
-It looks like this.
+It looks like this:

 ![A text box with a clear all button](images/text-box-clear-all.png)